The following internet links are offered as a route into related sources of information.

 The headquarters of the British Automobile Racing Club Ltd. (BARC) is at Thruxton Circuit, near Andover in Hampshire, England.
 From the Club’s HQ, race meetings at many different circuits and venues are organised and administered.

-The BARC also runs the Avon Tyres British Hillclimb Championship and the TTC Group Hillclimb Leaders Championship.
+The BARC also runs the Avon Tyres British Hillclimb Championship and the Wynn Developments Hillclimb Leaders Championship.

 Check out the British Hillclimb Championship web site